 - Members have expertise across housing, homelessness, management, social enterprise, finance, real estate and lettings, property and asset management, proptech, as well as property marketing and communications.
 Read about our board members here.

-- We are providing a public-facing independent social enterprise business presence in the local community and local economy, in an area around the docks that has historically been almost purely residential
+- We are providing a public-facing independent business presence in the local community and local economy, in an area around the docks that has historically been almost purely residential

 - We sponsored the Tavern Quay Residents Association - the building we are based in